INTRODUCTION to the ENMC workshop reports

 The production of a lay- and a full report is obligatory and should not be included in the deliverables of a workshop.

-1. For each workshop a lay report is expected to be produced by the organisers in close co-operation with the workshop participants.
+- For each workshop a lay report is expected to be produced by the organisers and Early Career Researchers in close co-operation with the workshop participants.
 The lay report will be co-written or at least reviewed by the patient (and/or patient representative/advocate) to include their input.
 This lay statement should be provided to the ENMC office within two weeks following the workshop.
 It is encouraged that this lay report is translated by the workshop participants in several languages for local dissemination to patients and their families.

-Please refer to the separate section describing ENMC workshop report guidelines February 2024.
+Please refer to ENMC workshop report guidelines for more information.